Brendan Gaughan: Early career

 Gaughan made his NASCAR debut in a Truck Series race in 1997 at Las Vegas Motor Speedway.
-Driving the No. 20 Orleans Hotel & Casino-sponsored Dodge for Walker Evans, he qualified 18th and finished 24th.
-He ran two races in 1998 with the No.20 team, but he failed to finish both races.
+Driving the No. 20 Orleans Hotel & Casino-sponsored Dodge for Walker Evans, he qualified eighteenth and finished 24th.
+He ran two races in 1998 with the No. 20 team, but he failed to finish both races.
 He also attempted his first Busch race at Las Vegas, but he failed to qualify.
 In 1998, he was part of the Coca-Cola 500 at Twin Ring Motegi in Japan and was involved in a crash that also collected Bobby Hamilton.

 He then decided to move to stock car racing.
 He ran in the Winston West Series in 1999, and was the 2000 and 2001 champion on the circuit.
 He attempted to qualify for a Busch Series race at Pikes Peak International Raceway in 2000, but failed to make the race.
 In 2001, he made his Busch Series debut at Fontana for Ed Whitaker but finished 41st.
 The next week, he attempted his first Winston Cup race at Las Vegas but failed to qualify.
 He also ran seven times in the Truck Series for Bill McAnally and TKO Motorsports, and had two top-five finishes.

 2002–2004

 In 2002, Gaughan and his father fielded a team for himself in the Truck Series full-time.
 He drove the No. 62 NAPA Auto Parts-sponsored truck to two victories on his way to the Rookie of the Year title.
 In 2003, he drove the No. 62 Orleans-sponsored Dodge for his father Michael, and he won six times, including twice at Texas Motor Speedway, giving him four consecutive wins at the track.
 He also held the points lead for most of the season, but finished 4th in points after wrecking in the last race of the season with Marty Houston, a teammate of one of Gaughan's rivals for the championship, Ted Musgrave; the collision with Marty validated Gaughan's concerns that Ultra Motorsports had entered extra trucks to serve as roadblocks to help Musgrave, as Marty was one of the extra entries.

-In 2004, Gaughan moved up to the Nextel Cup Series, driving the No. 77 Eastman Kodak-sponsored Dodge for Penske-Jasper Racing.
+In 2004, Gaughan would bypass the Busch Series, to move up to the Nextel Cup Series, driving the No. 77 Eastman Kodak-sponsored Dodge for Penske-Jasper Racing.
 He finished second in the Rookie of the Year standings and 28th in the final points standings.
-He finished the season with four Top 10’s, including a career-best Top 5 finish at Talladega Superspeedway, where he had been in contention to win before Dale Earnhardt Jr. and several other drivers shuffled Gaughan back to fourth place.
+He finished the season with four top-tens, including a career-best top-five finish at Talladega Superspeedway, where he had been in contention to win before Dale Earnhardt Jr. and several other drivers shuffled Gaughan back to fourth place.
 He did come close to a win at the Glen where he led a total of seven laps in the final 25 laps.
-He then spun out with 19 laps to go and then broke a transmission, finishing 34th.
+He then spun out with nineteen laps to go and then broke a transmission, finishing 34th.
 He was replaced at the end of the season by Travis Kvapil, after team owner Roger Penske was not satisfied with Gaughan's progress in the sport.